-Six months ended June 30, 2012 2011 Increase (Decrease) (in thousands) Net cash provided by operating activities \$ 331,080 \$ 290,101 \$ 40,979 Net cash used in investing activities (806,414) (190,106) (616,308) Net cash provided by financing activities 324,123 201,641 122,482
+Increase 2012 2011 (Decrease) (in thousands) Net cash provided by operating activities \$ 331,080 \$ 290,101 \$ 40,979 Net cash used in investing activities (806,414) (190,106) (616,308) Net cash provided by financing activities 324,123 201,641 122,482

 Our principal source of cash flow is related to the operation of our office properties.
 The average term of our in-place tenant leases, including our unconsolidated joint ventures, is approximately 7.1 years with occupancy rates historically in the range of 91% to 94%.
-Our properties generate a relatively consistent stream of cash flow that provides us with resources to pay operating expenses, debt service and fund quarterly distribution payment requirements.
-In addition, over the past several years, we have raised capital through the sale of some of our properties, secured and unsecured borrowings and equity offerings by Boston Properties, Inc.
+Our properties generate a relatively consistent stream of cash flow that provides us with resources to pay operating expenses, debt service and fund quarterly dividend and distribution payment requirements.
+In addition, over the past several years, we have raised capital through the sale of some of our properties, secured and unsecured borrowings and equity offerings.